 How Elder Care Homes Can Reduce the Likelihood of Resident Falls

-While our Palm Beach County attorneys at Kogan & DiSalvo have a successful track record of helping nursing home fall victims recover financial compensation for their damages, ideally, these falls would not happen anymore.
+While our Boca Raton slip and fall attorneys at Kogan & DiSalvo have a successful track record of helping nursing home fall victims recover financial compensation for their damages, ideally, these falls would not happen anymore.
 Fortunately, in addition to eliminating slippery surfaces or obstructive trip hazards, there are some other steps that nursing homes can take in order to reduce the risk of elder falls, such as the following:

 - Assess each residents’ fall risk, and continue to assess this at regular intervals, as patients’ physical and mental capabilities can change over time.
 Examples of some risk factors include previous falls, underlying health conditions, medications being taken, and whether the patient is prone to wandering.